Confidentiality -

 Reflection - Considerations in Your Community

 What situations can you envision coming up in your community where you may need to communicate clearly with others to maintain confidentiality.
 What strategies could you see yourself using?
 What might you say?
 Click here to complete the second of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Confidentiality in Practice - Scenarios